-There are specific policies setting out how the net benefit test will be applied to certain sectors, including book publishing and film production and distribution.
-In some cases, there is an absolute prohibition on foreign investments regardless of the benefits offered.
-For example, one such policy states that non-Canadians may not acquire Canadian-owned and -controlled film or book distribution businesses (although they may acquire Canadian businesses in these sectors from other non-Canadians).
+The Responsible Minister has issued some specific policies setting out how the net benefit test will be applied to certain sectors, including book publishing and film production and distribution.

+In some cases, the policies prohibit foreign investments regardless of the benefits offered.
+For example, such policies state that non-Canadians may not acquire Canadian-owned and -controlled film or book distribution businesses (although they may acquire Canadian businesses in these sectors from other non-Canadians).
 However, exceptions have been made to some of these policies.